Google vows to change ad policy after boycotts in UK

 For example, one British government ad was reportedly used with videos of former Klu Klux Klan leader David Duke.

-Google said Friday it's begun a "thorough review" of its advertising policies and will be giving brands more control over where their ads appear on YouTube, as well as throughout the rest of Google's ad network in the coming weeks.
+Google said Friday it's begun a "thorough review" of its advertising policies.
+The company also said it will be giving brands more control over where their ads appear on YouTube, as well as throughout the rest of Google's ad network in the coming weeks.

 "With millions of sites in our network and 400 hours of video uploaded to YouTube every minute, we recognize that we don't always get it right," Ronan Harris, managing director of Google UK, wrote in a blog post.
 "In a very small percentage of cases, ads appear against content that violates our monetization policies.
 We promptly remove the ads in those instances, but we know we can and must do more."

-Representatives for the UK Cabinet Office and the Guardian didn't immediately respond to requests for comment.
+A representative for the UK Cabinet Office didn't immediately respond to a request for comment.

+The Guardian said the ad placements by Google and YouTube are "unacceptable."

+"We have stopped all advertising through Google with immediate effect until we receive guarantees that this won't happen in the future," a Guardian News and Media spokesperson said in a statement.
+"There is an urgent need for the industry to come together to develop a meaningful system of self-regulation."

 The move comes as tech companies like Google and Facebook try to grapple with their outsize influence in media and politics.
 Both have been criticized for their handling of fake news, and both have amended their advertising policies to try to curb its distribution.